top of page

 Chris Taylor, PhD

-Dr. Chris Taylor, a 30 year veteran of higher education, serves as the dean of students and chief student affairs officer at Wright State University in Dayton, Ohio where he has responsibility for counseling and wellness, student advocacy, student union and programs, recreational sports, residence life, and student conduct.
-He also chairs the university CARE and threat team.
+Dr. Chris Taylor, a 30 year veteran of higher education, serves as the executive director of the International Association for Care and Threat Teams (InterACTT).
+He recently left his position as dean of students and chief student affairs officer at Wright State University in Dayton, Ohio where he had responsibility for counseling and wellness, student advocacy, student union and programs, recreational sports, residence life, and student conduct.
+He also chaired the university CARE and threat team.

 Chris's research interests are in the areas of masculinities, ethical development in men, fraternities, student development, and violent extremism.
 He has served on the leadership team for the Association of Student Conduct Administrators, and has been a member of NASPA, ACPA, ACUHO-I, and the American Men's Studies Association.
 He is a trained Title IX adjudicator and has also worked with D Stafford and Associates as a national Clery Act consultant.